 100 Years of Haulage 1916 - 2016

-Peter Coulthard started the haluage company in 1916.
+Peter Coulthard started the haulage company in 1916.

 He named the company after his eldest son, Hayton.
 His first vehicle was a motorbike and sidecar delivering newspapers around Galloway.

-He then putchased a small lorry and started collecting milk cans from surrounding farms for the local dairy in Kirkcudbright.
+He then purchased a small lorry and started collecting milk cans from surrounding farms for the local dairy in Kirkcudbright.

 Hayton was not interested in haulage and went into farming instead.
 Brother Jimmy then took over the reins, expanding the business in the 1940s to include Dunmhor Transport, named after his two children, Duncan and Morag.

 Dunmhor Transport was set up to safeguard against the loss of lorries.
 At the time, the War Office commandeered a percentage of lorries from haulage firms to help with the Second World War Effort.